DINA-community/Matching-Agent/docs/getting-started.rst

 Prerequisites
 -------------
 - uv (https://docs.astral.sh/uv/)
-- Docker and Docker Compose (optional, for local services like NetBox/ISDuBa and PostgreSQL)
+- Docker and Docker Compose (optional, for local services like NetBox/ISDuBA and PostgreSQL)
-- Java Runtime Environment (JRE/JDK) required only when building/using the ISDuBa plugin (recommended: OpenJDK 17+)
+- Java Runtime Environment (JRE/JDK) required only when building/using the ISDuBA plugin (recommended: OpenJDK 17+)

 Quick start
 -----------